 My thanks goes to Jon Ostrow of Cyber PR, for his assistance in bringing these great artists to the JTIP.

-My gratitude also goes to all of the artists for their generous contributions to the show and to the talented Troy Warden for his great intro.
+More thanks goes to all of the artists for their generous contributions to the show and to the talented Troy Warden for his great intro.

 GENERAL INFORMATION ABOUT OUR SHOW